-In July 2014, the International Accounting Standards Board ("IASB") issued IFRS 9 - Financial Instruments, which replaces the earlier versions of IFRS 9 and completes the IASB's project to replace IAS 39 - Financial Instruments: Recognition and Measurement.
+In July 2014, the IASB issued IFRS 9 - Financial Instruments, which replaces the earlier versions of IFRS 9 (2009, 2010, and 2013) and completes the IASB's project to replace IAS 39 - Financial Instruments: Recognition and Measurement.
 IFRS 9 includes a logical model for classification and measurement of financial assets; a single, forward-looking 'expected credit loss' impairment model and a substantially-reformed approach to hedge accounting to better link the economics of risk management with its accounting treatment.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018 and must be applied retrospectively with some exemptions.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018 and must be applied retrospectively, with some exceptions.
 Earlier adoption is permitted.
+The Company is currently evaluating the impact of IFRS 9 on its financial statements, and plans to adopt the new standard on the required effective date.

 In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers, which supersedes IAS 18 - Revenue, IAS 11 - Construction Contracts and other interpretive guidance associated with revenue recognition.
 IFRS 15 provides a single, principles-based five-step model to be applied to all contracts with customers to determine how and when an entity should recognize revenue.
 The standard also provides guidance on whether revenue should be recognized at a point in time or over time as well as requirements for more informative, relevant disclosures.
 IFRS 15 is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
+The Company has completed an assessment of the impact that the initial application of IFRS 15 will have on its financial statements and does not expect that there will be a significant impact, other than additional required disclosures.
+The Company intends to adopt IFRS 15 in its financial statements for the annual period beginning on October 1, 2018.

-Management's Discussion and Analysis For the year ended September 30, 2016
+Management's Discussion and Analysis For the year ended September 30, 2017

 In January 2016, the IASB issued IFRS 16 - Leases, which supersedes IAS 17 - Leases.
-IFRS 16 establishes principles for the recognition, measurement, presentation, and disclosure of leases.
-The standard establishes a single model for lessees to bring leases on-balance sheet while lessor accounting remains largely unchanged and retains the finance and operating lease distinctions.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with earlier adoption permitted, but only if also applying IFRS 15 - Revenue from Contracts with Customers.

-The Company is currently evaluating the impact of these new accounting standards on its consolidated financial statements, and plans to adopt the new standards on the required effective date.
+IFRS 16 establishes principles for the recognition, measurement, presentation and disclosure of leases.
+The standard establishes a single model for lessees to bring leases on balance sheet while lessor accounting remains largely unchanged and retains the finance and operating lease distinctions.
+IFRS 16 is effective for annual periods beginning on or after January 1, 2019 with earlier adoption permitted, but only if also applying IFRS 15 - Revenue from Contracts with Customers.
+The Company is currently evaluating the impact of IFRS 16 on its financial statements, and plans to adopt the new standard on the required effective date.